Authors: Joel Zhou & Michael Troutman

 deployment.apps/nginx created

-After some time, your example pod should come up within the application-space
+After some time, your example pod will come up within the application-space

 namespace.
 You can confirm that it is up and running by using a basic kubectl get pods